astonzhang/Parameterization-of-Hypercomplex-Multiplications/README.md

-# Parameterization of Hypercomplex Multiplications (PHM Layers and PHM-Transformer)
+# Parameterization of Hypercomplex Multiplications (PHM Layers and PHM-Transformers)

 This repository contains the TensorFlow implementation of PHM (Parameterization of Hypercomplex Multiplication) layers and PHM-Transformers in the paper [Beyond Fully-Connected Layers with Quaternions: Parameterization of Hypercomplex Multiplications with 1/n Parameters](https://arxiv.org/pdf/2102.08597.pdf) at ICLR 2021.